Table of Contents

-Both Xanax and Valium are benzodiazepines, which are tranquilizer drugs or central nervous system depressant drugs that are primarily designed to deal with anxiety disorders, control of seizures, and, in some cases, as preanesthetic agents.
-Many of these drugs also have several other medicinal uses, such as assisting individuals in withdrawing from alcohol or other drugs.
+Both Xanax and Valium are benzodiazepines, which are tranquilizer drugs or central nervous system depressant drugs that are primarily designed to treat anxiety and panic disorders.

-Benzodiazepines are generally classified as Schedule IV controlled substances by the United States Drug Enforcement Administration (DEA), indicating that they have a moderate potential for abuse and the development of physical dependence.
+Benzodiazepines are generally classified as Schedule IV controlled substances by the United States Drug Enforcement Administration (DEA), indicating that they have some potential for abuse and the development of physical dependence.
 Xanax has become one of the most prescribed benzodiazepines.
-Despite the intent to develop a safer drug that was less prone to abuse than Valium, Xanax is also a significant potential drug of abuse.
+Despite the intent to develop a safer drug that was less prone to abuse than Valium, Xanax is also a potential drug of abuse.

 Benzodiazepines are typically not primary drugs of abuse but most often abused with other drugs.
 One of the most common combinations is the use of Xanax with another benzodiazepine or with alcohol.

 The Mechanism of Action of Xanax and Alcohol

 According to the two-volume set The Oxford Handbook of Substance Abuse and Substance Use Disorders, Xanax facilitates the release of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) in an indirect manner and increases the concentration of dopamine in the central nervous system.
 This combination results in both the sedative/tranquilizing effects of Xanax as well as the mild euphoria that is associated with its use.